 YOUTHFUL CRIMINALS.
-Francis Parratt, Andrew Tonneson and

-Others Before Judge Diehl.
+Francis Parratt, Andrew Tonneson and Others Before Judge Diehl.

 This has been Juvenile day for Judge Diehl.
-The bunch of young burglars who were arrested by the police last week were before him to answer to various charges from incorrigibility to housebreaking and burglary, and they were all held to answer to the district court, and in default of \$100 each were charged with burglarizing the store of Jenkins and Ashby on Feb.
-21, and stealing \$5 in merchandise, pleaded not stealing so in merchandise, pleaded not guilty and waived preliminary hearing.
-His case will go to the district court.
-Clifford Hill, aged 19, Carl Winsness, aged 9, and Henry Kay, aged 9, pleaded not guilty to the charge of housebreaking.
+The bunch of young burglars who were arrested by the police last week were before him to answer to various charges from incorrigibility to housebreaking and burglary, and they were all held to answer to the district court, and in default of \$100 each were taken to the county Jail.

+The case against Francis Parratt. charged with incorrigibility, was dismissed, and the boy, who is 16 years of age, was turned over to the custody of U. S. Deputy Marshal Smyth.
+He will be tried in the district court for stealing postal funds from the branch postoffice in the Fifth Ward Co-op.
+Carl Warr, arrested by Watchman Melloy, on the charge of attempting to burgiarize Fowler's bloycle store, will be arraigned tomorrow.

+be arraigned tomorrow.
+Andrew Tonneson, aged 15 years, charged with burglarizing the store of Jenkins and Ashby on Feb.
+21, and stealing \$5 in merchandise, pleaded not guilty and waived preliminary hearing His case will go to the district court

+Clifford Hill, aged 10, Carl Wins-ness, aged 9, and Henry Kay, aged 9, pleaded not guilty to the charge of housebreaking.
 They were also remanded to the county jail to await trial in the district court.
-They are ac-They are acthe district court. cused of entering a bath room at the Sanitarium and stealing a pair of cuff buttons, valued at \$10 and \$3 in cash, the property of A. Hedley.
+They are ac-cused of entering a bath room at the Sanitarium and stealing a pair of cuff buttons, valued at \$10 and \$3 in cash, the property of A. Hedley.
+The same boys were charged with

 The same boys were charged with burglarizing a barn at 225 Read street and stealing some rabbits belonging to Harrold Whittaker.
 They were also held on this charge.
-The same boys, with Henry Shegague, pleaded not guilty to the charge of burglarizing the candy stand of Andrew Gray, at 29 east South Temple street, and stealing \$20 worth of candy, gum and tobacco.
-On each charge they were held in default of \$100 bail.
+The same boys, with Henry Shegague, pleaded guilty to the charge of burglarizing the candy stand of Andrew Gray, at 29 east South Temple street, and stealing \$20 worth of candy, gum and tobacco.
+On each charge they were held in default of \$100 ball.

-Carl Warr, arrested by Watchman Melloy, on the charge of attempting to burgiarize Fowler's bicycle store, will be arraigned tomorrow.

-Andrew Tonneson, aged 15 years.